mrVictorios/vacation-plan/README.md

 ## Accessibility
 - Keyboard focus rings and adequate contrast for dark/light themes.
 - Week starts Monday; screen‑reader labels supplied via titles for day states.

+## Changelog
+- **2025-11-02** — Auto planner now honors the configurable minimum break length, regional holiday fallbacks provide accurate state data, an API consent modal was added for feiertage-api.de, and the new Changelog sidebar tab surfaces these updates in the app.

 ## License
 - MIT — see `LICENSE`.